A large-scale analysis of public-facing, community-built chatbots on Character.AI: Conclusion

 In any case, however, our findings come with significant caveats.
 Our crawl represents a significant portion of Character.AI, but it does not capture all public characters, let alone private creations.
+More specifically, our snowball sample may oversample on popular and/or highly active creators or characters, and our topic modeling ignores a potentially interesting subsample of long greetings.
+A number of long greetings were also missed because of the bug in the scraper mentioned above.
+As noted, studying only public content gives us an important but distinct view of Character.AI, and future work should explore how users also engage privately with characters.
 Moreover, the site changes rapidly, and so concerns exist with temporal validity \cite{munger2019limited}.
-Further, our methods are limited in various ways; while we have tried to be explicit about these limitations, they nonetheless may hamper interpretation.
+Further, our methods are limited in various ways.
+For example, our manual validation of fandoms often used one of the many subdomains from fandom.com; while there is no central API for these subdomains, innovative use of the subdomain APIs is likely to lead to richer fandom classification.
+While we have tried to be explicit about these limitations, they nonetheless may hamper interpretation.
 In summary, then, we believe that our work represents a first step in exploring this substantively and conceptually important website in more detail, and we hope that others will make use of our data and explore their own to better understand it.